seishun/node-steam/README.md

 If you have SteamGuard enabled, you should save this and use it for your further logons.
 It will not expire unlike the code.

 ## 'loggedOff'

-* `EResult`, the reason you were logged off
+You were logged off from Steam due to it going down. 'disconnected' should follow immediately afterwards.
+Wait until it reconnects.

+## 'disconnected'

-Do not use any API now, wait until it reconnects (hopefully).
+You were disconnected from Steam.
+Don't use any API now - wait until it reconnects.

 ## 'chatInvite'
 * SteamID of the chat you were invited to